anthonycaccese/art-book-next-es/README.md

 Change this value to match your screen aspect ratio (default is 16-9)
 ```
 Options:
-5:3
 16:9
+16:10
 4:3
+5:3
+3:2
+1:1
 ```

 ### Gamelist Style...
 Change this value to match your preferred gamelist layout (default is Metadata On)
 ```
 Options:
 Metadata On
+Metadata On (Immersive)
 Metadata Off
-Metadata Off (Zoomed)
+Metadata Off (Immersive)
 ```

 ### Color Scheme...